-- 1. Develop a general mathematical equation necessary and sufficient to describe the geometry of any round nose / sharp aft end airfoil; - 2.
-Examine the general nature of this mathematical expression to determine the elements of the mathematical expression that are the source of the numerical singularity - 3.
-Rearrange or transform the elements of the mathematical expression to eliminate the numerical singularity. - 4.
-This resulted in identifying and defining a "shape function" transformation technique such that the "design space" of an airfoil utilizing this shape function becomes a simple well behaved analytic function with easily controlled key physical design features in addition to possessing an inherent strong smoothing capability. - 5.
-Subsequently a "Class Function" was introduced to generalize the methodology for applications to a wide variety of fundamental 2D airfoils and axi-symmetric nacelle and body geometries.
+- Develop a general mathematical equation necessary and sufficient to describe the geometry of any round nose/sharp aft end aerofoil; - Examine the general nature of this mathematical expression to determine the elements of the mathematical expression that are the source of the numerical singularity - Rearrange or transform the elements of the mathematical expression to eliminate the numerical singularity. - 4.
+This resulted in identifying and defining a 'shape function' transformation technique such that the 'design space' of an aerofoil utilising this shape function becomes a simple well behaved analytic function with easily controlled key physical design features in addition to possessing an inherent strong smoothing capability. - Subsequently a 'Class Function' was introduced to generalise the methodology for applications to a wide variety of fundamental 2D aerofoils and axi-symmetric nacelle and body geometries.